The Ferrari Secret: Why Alcantara, the “Fake Suede,” is the True King of Luxury

 In this current landscape, I believe the only viable alternative to genuine leather is Alcantara.
 Car enthusiasts, especially Ferrari fans, covet it intensely.
-Alcantara is almost a synonym for luxury artificial leather.
-It is, in fact, the name of a brand and a company in Italy.
-Here is a small point of national pride: The company is a joint venture with the Japanese major chemical company, TORAY, and the artificial leather was actually invented by a Japanese scientist.
+Alcantara has become a synonym for luxury artificial suede, but it is actually the name of a prestigious Italian company.

-The authenticity of the artificial: Alcantara’s rise
+The authenticity of the artificial

 From Ferrari seats to your living room: Meet Ultrasuede